Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Changelog

+**DesnoGuns Mod r024**
+{% highlight text %}
+- NEW: the Exoskeleton armor!
+- NEW: separated tabs for guns using InventoryPlus
+{% endhighlight %}

 **DesnoGuns Mod r023**
 {% highlight text %}
 - FIX: fixed not working recoil
 - FIX: fixed UI not hidden when opening the inventory or the pause menu
 - FIX: fixed chainsaw and machete ability to cut wood and grass
-{% endhighlight %}

-**DesnoGuns Mod r022**
-{% highlight text %}
-- NEW: experimental support for Minecraft PE 1.1.0
-- NEW: THE MELEE WEAPONS UPDATE!
-- NEW: 7 new melee weapons have been added to the mod so you can now smash zombies and hostile mobs!
 {% endhighlight %}

 <br>